xAaronWx/ElevenFiftyProjects/README.md

 ## Introduction

-This repo is designated for the use of tutorial and work projects related to Eleven Fifty Academy.
+This repo is designated for the use of tutorial and work projects related to Eleven Fifty Academy (EFA).

 <hr>